jdalsem/Elgg/mod/search/README.txt

 		'count' => $count,
 		'entities' => array($entity)
 	);

-MySQL's fulltext engine returns *ZERO* rows if more than 50% of the rows searched match.

 The default search hooks for users and groups ignore subtypes.
 See [trac ticket 1499](http://trac.elgg.org/elgg/ticket/1499)